ddmitov/perl-executing-browser/README.md

     There is no timeout for all Perl scripts executed by PEB (AJAX and non-AJAX), but slow scripts should be optimized to avoid degradation of the user experinece.

-    There is no special naming convention for non-AJAX scripts and they are called from hyperlinks or HTML forms just like any Perl CGI script was called in the olden days of Perl CGI scripting:
+    There is no special naming convention for non-AJAX scripts.
+They are called from hyperlinks or HTML forms just like any Perl CGI script was called in the olden days of Perl CGI scripting:

 ```html
   <form action="perl/test.pl" method="post">